MatteoDarra/dncs-lab/README.md

 ```

 # Test and conclusions
-To test the behavior of our network we need to run the ` vagrant up ` command into our ` dncs-lab ` directory, wait a little bit, and after the startup log into each host, with the command ` vagrant ssh [hostname] `, and try to ping the other ones, with the command ` ping [hostname] `.
+To test the behavior of our network we need to run the ` vagrant up ` command into our ` dncs-lab ` directory, wait a little bit, and after the startup log into each host with the command ` vagrant ssh [hostname] ` and try to ping the other ones, with the command ` ping [hostname] `.
-When we log into host-A and/or host-B we can test our docker image on the host-C with the ` curl 192.168.4.2 ` command.
+When we log into host-A and/or host-B we can test our Docker image on the host-C with the ` curl 192.168.4.2 ` command.
 With this command the result should be as follow:
 ```
 <!DOCTYPE html>